FisherShi/UDACITY_CARND_T1_P5/writeup.md

 In summary, I complete this project by:

-1. extract the features (bin spacial, color hist, HOG) of training data;
+1. Extract the features (bin spacial, color hist, HOG) of training data;
-2. combine and scale the features, then train the data with linear SVM; 3 determine area of interest and appropriate window sizes, and then apply slide window; 4 search the windowws of each frame, extract the features of all the windows, predict if the vechile is in the windows using the SVM classifier; 5 use heat map and label to reduce false positive
+2. Combine and scale the features, then train the data with linear SVM;
+3. Determine area of interest and appropriate window sizes, and then apply slide window;
+4. Search the windowws of each frame, extract the features of all the windows
+5. predict if the vechile is in the windows using the SVM classifier;
+6. use heat map and label to reduce false positive

 The pipeline is likely to fail when the angel shifted significantly in the video, or there are many overlap of cars in the field of view (the pipline cannot tell different vehicles from each other).